 Why do this?

 Because the river was diverted and straightened, it is showing signs of rapid hydro-geomorphological change.
 In simple terms, the river’s energy is working to return it to its previous path and causing gravel build up.
 If left to continue without intervention, it will if not already; • Cause damage to the footpath • Cause a lack of in-channel variability • Cause a lack of fish refuge and biodiversity • Cause clean well-oxygenated water to by-pass the Elterwater system

 Middle Basin currently has high nutrient levels.
 This causes a number of issues, including algal blooms.
 This ‘new’ channel will allow for more oxygenated water to enter Middle Basin, which will help improve the water quality over time.

-In developing these proposals, we have worked collaboratively with the Environment Agency, Natural England and National Trust.
+In developing these proposals, we have worked collaboratively with landowners National Trust as well as the Environment Agency and Natural England.
 The project has been designed to enhance environmental benefit without risk of flooding, changes to water levels or risk to public amenities.
-Please feel free to take a look at our proposal in more detail:

 We will be keeping this web page up to date with relevant information so please keep an eye out for further updates.